David King

 I was an accountant once; in fact I’m still a fellow of a certain UK chartered body but that doesn’t mean I’m not a nice person.

 After accountancy, I almost became a horticulturist.
 I completed a two-year RHS Diploma course but it was a misguided period in my life.
-Fighting bindweed and wet clay consumes too much energy, which I’d rather reserve for writing and pleasurable, leisurable things like sailing boats.
+Fighting bindweed and wet clay consumes too much energy, which I’d rather reserve for writing and pleasurable, leisurable things like sailing boats and riding bikes.

 Back to top